New families: 25% off your first 4 weeks. Enrol and start by 31 Dec 2026. Book a tour

 Come see for yourself.

-Tours run weekday mornings during quieter moments at the centre.
+Tours run during the week at quieter moments.
 Tell us a bit about your child and your preferred days, and we'll get back to you within one business day.

 Preferred days